KTH-EXPECA/devdocs/docs/tutorials/using_aws.md

 4. [SSH into `galadriel`.](#sshing-to-the-staging-setup)
 5. `cd` into `TestbedConfig/ansible`.
 6. Update the repository with `git pull`.
-7. Activate the Ansible virtual environment that is already there: `$ source venv/bin/activate`.
+7. Activate the Ansible virtual environment that is already there: `source venv/bin/activate`.
 8. Run the `set_hostnames.yml` playbook to fix hostnames and host IP resolution on all instances (note the `-i inventory/hosts.staging.yml` flag):

     ``` console